LiuHanpei/FPGA_ML_Temp/README.md

 ## AI-Generated Code Disclosure

 Some parts of this code were generated using ChatGPT.
-These AI-assisted sections were reviewed and refined to ensure correctness.